-What I've done here is glue the two frame halves together and then attached a 1-7/8" x 5" x $\frac{1}{2}$ " thick doubler plate in order to help hold it together.
+What I've done here is glue the two frame halves together and then attached a 1-7/8" x 5" x 1⁄2" thick doubler plate in order to help hold it together.
 This is one part you want to leave alone until the glue is dry.
+It's also important to make the butt joint as tight as possible.
+Both frames need to be as identical as you can make them in order that the completed assembly fits the cockpit frame.